Earned scores. Recorded the same way every time.

 Two-person review

-Every scoresheet is signed by the judge and verified by the trial secretary before it's released.
+Every scoresheet is signed by the judge and cross-checked by the trial secretary before it leaves the scoring table.

 30-day appeal window

-Any handler can submit a scoring or procedural appeal within 30 days.
-Appeals are reviewed by a separate panel.
+Any handler may submit a scoring or procedural appeal within 30 days.
+Appeals go to a separate panel — not the original judge.

 Public scoresheet archive

-Every released scoresheet is searchable in the K9 Elements public database — dog, handler, judge, event, date.
+Every finalized scoresheet is searchable by dog, handler, judge, event, and trial date.
+Results don't disappear.

 From the field to the database.